5 Things Financial Advisors Should Know Before Buying A Book Of Business

 Consider Building Your Own Book Of Business...

-In my humble opinion, building your own business will always be better than buying one.
+In my humble opinion, building a business will always be better than buying one.

 When you buy a financial advisor’s book of business, you’re taking a gamble on something that may or may not work out.
 The clients are highly likely to leave you anyway, which means you could be worse off than when you started.